glenbuck503/BusinessLookup.Solution/README.md

 To look up a restaurant by ID number in your browser, navigate to http://localhost:5000/restaurant/[choose ID number].
 Where choose ID number, enter in an ID number for a restaurant.

-* If you go to the Post endpoint for Restaurants, click "try it out" and then a body template will show up that will look like this:
+* If you go to the POST endpoint for Restaurants, click "try it out" and then a body template will show up that will look like this:

 {
   "restaurantId": 0,